 Parma Ham Croquettes

 Thinking back to our wonderful holiday in Spain last summer and all the delicious tapas we ate in Seville, I decided to have a go at making croquettes and try to recreate that lovely holiday feel.
 The croquettes had to be 'make ahead' as no one wants to be deep frying at the last minute.
 I finally got there with this recipe.
-They are perfect as the smelly frying can be done way in advance and the little croquettes are very happy frozen and then reheated in a hot oven.
+It really is a genius idea.
+The panko crumbs are fried before coating the croquettes, so you get a fried taste without a big frying job.
+It really does work well.
 They are a bit messy to make, but I think they are worth the effort.
 They are perfect as a canapé or as part of a tapas meal for friends.
 Just add some Spanish Tortilla and Prawns with Chorizo and perhaps a platter of Spanish charcuterie and open the Rioja.
 Delicious.

 Ingredients - makes approximately 24